 Why do I run slower on a treadmill?

-You run slower on it than outside for several reasons.
+Running on a treadmill vs outside is slower for several reasons.
 Some of them are:

 - Change in the running form: You may unconsciously alter your stride or posture when running on it, either because you are too close to the console, too far back on the belt, or looking down at a screen.